mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 | `horse` | Used on horseback.
 Missing fields fall back to `clips`.
 Vanilla rides a handgun one-handed, so a handgun gives `horse` the same clips as `oneHand`, as in the example.
 Rifles and other two-handed weapons use their normal set on horseback and can leave `horse` out. |

 ### Clip fields

-All four sets accept the same fields.
-A field left out falls through to the vanilla selector, which answers nothing for a receiver animated this way, except where a fallback is listed.

 | Field | When the engine asks for it | Fallback |
 |---|---|---|